 Ketamine use over long periods of time can result in serious health problems including:

 - Damage to the kidneys, bladder and urinary tract leading to increased urinary frequency, urgency and pain before or during urination

 - A loss of pain sensation ‘anaesthesia’ and paralysis of the muscles can result in injury

 As ketamine misuse is most commonly in the club drug scene, it is often mixed with alcohol, cocaine, ‘meth’ and ecstasy which can potentially be fatal taken together.

-Large doses of ketamine on can be fatal, causing loss of consciousness and the heart and lungs to stop working ‘cardiorespiratory arrest’.
+Large doses of ketamine can be fatal, causing loss of consciousness and the heart and lungs to stop working (known as cardiorespiratory arrest).
 The chances of this happening increases significantly when mixed with alcohol and other drugs.